| Installing

 the processor's effective data transfer speed would be responsible

 for creating the bottleneck.
+Below

 is a table providing information on the different types of DDR